Secondary I

 GESE Trinity College

-From year 9, students can sit the internationally recognised Graded Examination in Spoken English (GESE) from Trinity College London.
+From year 9, students can sit the internationally recognised Graded Examination in Spoken English (GESE) from Trinity College Cambridge.

 Timetables & Activities